-Impact 100 will accept grant applications in five focus areas: arts & culture, education, environment, family and health & wellness.
+Impact 100 will accept grant applications in five focus areas: Arts, Culture & Preservation; Education; Environment & Animal Welfare; Family; and Health & Wellness.
 Each grant applicant must select only one focus area for grant consideration.
 Impact 100 will not provide guidance on selecting the appropriate focus area.

 Grant applications will be accepted from nonprofits in the Greater Indianapolis area, including, Marion, Hamilton, Hancock, Shelby, Johnson, Morgan, Hendricks and Boone counties.